lottery7/llm-analyzer-plugin/README.md

 This IntelliJ IDEA plugin provides seamless integration with powerful code analyzers:
 - **Large Language Models (LLM)**
 - **Semgrep**
-- **PVS-Studio**
 - **CodeQL** (only with `--build-mode=none`)

 The plugin allows you to analyze code files directly from the Project View using these tools.
 It simplifies the setup process by leveraging Docker for running CLI-based analyzers and supports customizable configurations.

 ## Features
-- **Code Analysis Options**: Analyze code with LLM, Semgrep, or PVS-Studio by right-clicking on any file in the Project View and selecting:
+- **Code Analysis Options**: Analyze code with LLM, Semgrep, or CodeQL by right-clicking on any file in the Project View and selecting:
   - `Analyze Code -> LLM`
   - `Analyze Code -> Semgrep`
-  - `Analyze Code -> PVS-Studio`
   - `Analyze Code -> CodeQL`
 - **Docker Integration**: Use Docker to run CLI versions of code analysis tools.
 - **Flexible Configurations**: Easily configure API keys, model settings, and Docker hosts via a JSON configuration file.